Ocean Cools Further October 2024

 The highest summer NH peaks came in 2019 and 2020, only this time the Tropics and SH were offsetting rather adding to the warming.
 (Note: these are high anomalies on top of the highest absolute temps in the NH.)
 Since 2014 SH has played a moderating role, offsetting the NH warming pulses.
 After September 2020 temps dropped off down until February 2021.
 In 2021-22 there were again summer NH spikes, but in 2022 moderated first by cooling Tropics and SH SSTs, then in October to January 2023 by deeper cooling in NH and Tropics.

 Then in 2023 the Tropics flipped from below to well above average, while NH produced a summer peak extending into September higher than any previous year.
-Despite El Nino driving the Tropics January 2024 anomaly higher than 1998 and 2016 peaks, following months cooled in all regions, and the Tropics continued cooling in April, May and June along with SH dropping, suggesting that the peak likely has been reached, though NH warming is the outlier.
+Despite El Nino driving the Tropics January 2024 anomaly higher than 1998 and 2016 peaks, following months cooled in all regions, and the Tropics continued cooling in April, May and June along with SH dropping.
+After July and August NH warming again pulled the global anomaly higher, September resumed cooling in all regions.

 What to make of all this?
 The patterns suggest that in addition to El Ninos in the Pacific driving the Tropic SSTs, something else is going on in the NH.
 The obvious culprit is the North Atlantic, since I have seen this sort of pulsing before.
 After reading some papers by David Dilley, I confirmed his observation of Atlantic pulses into the Arctic every 8 to 10 years.